sbarber/sxsw_scraper/README.md

 ## Synopsis

 A simple ruby script to parse / scrape SXSW 2016's showcase website.
-Also will provide json static file updates that you can use in your scripts
+Also will provide json static file updates that you can use in your scripts (ie: `https://raw.githubusercontent.com/sbarber/sxsw_scraper/master/sxsw-showcases-20160224134325.json`)

 ## Motivation